mongoid/mongo_session_store/README.md

 ## Description

 This is a fork of the DataMapper session store, modified to work with MongoMapper and Mongoid.
+Also included is a generic MongoStore that will work with any (or no!)
+Mongo ODM.

 ## Installation